% cd ..

 "この映画は心に響いた" and "この映画は私の心に触れた" are close in meaning, so their vectors are also close.
 On the other hand, "この映画は私の共感を呼んだ" has a slightly different nuance, so its vector is a bit further away.

-This distance is quantified using cosine similarity and will be automatically calculated in the database using PostgreSQL's pgvector extension.
+This distance will be quantified using cosine similarity and automatically calculated in the database using PostgreSQL's pgvector extension.

 Why No Reference Translation is Needed

 The key insight is that no reference translation is needed.
 Traditional translation evaluation methods required comparison against a human-made reference translation.
-This approach, however, can assess translation quality through the round-trip alone.
+This approach, however, assesses translation quality through the round-trip alone.
 Since there's zero cost for preparing reference translations, it can be easily adopted even for a personal blog.

 Comparison with Traditional Evaluation Methods